virtual-labs/exp-2d-demo-iiith/experiment/theory.md

 **NOTE**- All Operations are associative but not commutative.

+* Let's define multiple transformations:
+  - T<sub>1</sub>, T<sub>2</sub>: Two different translation matrices
+  - S<sub>1</sub>, S<sub>2</sub>: Two different scaling matrices
+  - R<sub>1</sub>, R<sub>2</sub>: Two different rotation matrices

 * Translations are commutative: T<sub>1</sub>T<sub>2</sub> = T<sub>2</sub>T<sub>1</sub>
+  - This means applying two translations in any order gives the same result
+  - Example: Moving right then up is the same as moving up then right

 * Scaling is commutative: S<sub>1</sub>S<sub>2</sub> = S<sub>2</sub>S<sub>1</sub>
+  - This means applying two scaling operations in any order gives the same result
+  - Example: Scaling by 2 then 3 is the same as scaling by 3 then 2

 * Rotations are NOT commutative: R<sub>1</sub>R<sub>2</sub> !=  R<sub>2</sub>R<sub>1</sub>
+  - This means the order of rotations matters
+  - Example: Rotating around X-axis then Y-axis gives a different result than rotating around Y-axis then X-axis

 <!-- Also RT != TR.
 Consider the following matrix representation. -->